theorashid/HFC-Lyme-Disease/README.md

 ## Joining the contest & Getting Started
 Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.

+Here are some covariates that might be an interesting starting point:
+- Tick distributions in the UK & other VBD related data: https://github.com/fwimp/ohvbd

 ## Rules
 -   Any coding languages are allowed but all analyses must be reproducible by the panel.
 -   All entries must be loaded into a public Github repo.